MainaGeofrey/debezium-kafka-mysql-realtime/README.md

      }
      ```

-By following these steps, real-time data changes from MySQL were successfully captured and consumed via Kafka topics.
+By following these steps, real-time data changes from MySQL were successfully captured and consumed via Kafka topics, both internally and externally using PainTest or similar tools.